Microsoft Excel Is NOT An Effective Inventory Management System

-If your managers have always used spreadsheets to track restaurant inventory, you know they (the spreadsheets) cover the basics pretty well:
+If your restaurant managers have always used spreadsheets to track food inventory, you know what spreadsheets are capable of and they can cover the basics fairly well.

 - The layouts can be set up by storage locations, making shelf-to-sheet counts relatively easy

-- They can do the math to calculate costs
+- They can do the necessary math to calculate costs

-- You can make charts and graphs, too
+- They can be used to make charts and graphs

-Many restaurant companies have managed inventory using spreadsheets for a long time.
-But, for companies wanting deeper financial and operational insights, restaurant inventory software is both more accurate and reveals a lot more cost-recovery opportunities.
+Many restaurant managers have gotten away with managing inventory using spreadsheets for a long time.
+But, when you want deeper financial and operational insights, you need restaurant inventory software that is more accurate and reveals a lot more cost-recovery opportunities.